-- 1.3.7.1 Immediately prior to scheduled public hearings, members of the public may address the City Council on items that are not on the printed agenda, or items on the Consent Agenda.
+1.3.7.1.
+Immediately prior to scheduled public hearings, members of the public may address the City Council on items that are not on the printed agenda, or items on the Consent Agenda.
 A time limit of three minutes is provided.
 A speaker may not yield time to another speaker.
-A speaker slip should be filed with the City Clerk, but is not required in order to speak. - 1.3.7.2 Pursuant to the Brown Act, action may not be taken on issues not listed on the agenda.
-Staff may be asked to follow-up on such items. - 1.3.7.3 Individuals desiring to speak on an item on the agenda shall: - 1.3.7.3.1 Address the Council from the podium after giving name and city of residence.
-Speakers shall direct their comments to the Council, not the audience. - 1.3.7.3.2 Comment on the specific matter before the Council with reasons for the position taken.

-- 1.3.7.3.3 Limit comments to three (3) minutes until others have had opportunity to address the Council.
+A speaker slip should be filed with the City Clerk, but is not required in order to speak.

+- 1.3.7.2.
+For all hybrid (in-person and via teleconference) meetings, those requesting to speak in-person will be called first, then those requesting to speak via teleconference will be called.
+All requests to speak should be submitted prior to the start of the Public Comment period. - 1.3.7.3.
+Pursuant to the Brown Act, action may not be taken on issues not listed on the agenda.
+Staff may be asked to follow up on such items. - 1.3.7.4.
+Individuals desiring to speak on an item on the agenda shall: - 1.3.7.4.1.
+Address the Council from the podium or via teleconference after giving their name and city of residence.
+Speakers shall direct their comments to the Council, not the audience. - 1.3.7.4.2.
+Comment on the specific matter before the Council with reasons for the position taken. - 1.3.7.4.3.
+Limit comments to three (3) minutes until others have had opportunity to address the Council.
 The Presiding Officer with the consensus of Council Members, after all others have spoken, may allow additional brief comment from speakers who have already commented on the same agenda item.
-A speaker may not yield their time to another speaker. - 1.3.7.3.4 Shall register as Municipal Advocates, if they are testifying as paid representatives, as defined in the Municipal Code (2.64.020) and shall preface their comments by identifying themselves as municipal advocates (2.64.050 & 2.64.070). - 1.3.7.3.5 Shall avoid personal attacks, abusive language or other disruptive behavior. - 1.3.7.4 Applicants or applicant representatives or appellants desiring to speak shall: - 1.3.7.4.1 Submit speaker slips to the City Clerk. - 1.3.7.4.2 Shall be permitted to speak first during the public comment portion of the public hearing for not more than ten (10) minutes. - 1.3.7.4.3 Address the Council from the podium after giving their name and address, and/or the name and address of the applicant/appellant they are representing.
-If the applicant/appellant's representative is a paid municipal advocate, they shall comply with Section 1.3.7.3.5 above. - 1.3.7.5 After the comment period or public hearing is closed, no member of the public shall be permitted to address the Council or the staff from the audience, except at the discretion of the Presiding Officer.
+A speaker may not yield their time to another speaker. - 1.3.7.4.4.
+Shall register as Municipal Advocates, if they are testifying as paid representatives, as defined in the Municipal Code Section 2.64.020 and shall preface their comments by identifying themselves as municipal advocates (2.64.050 & 2.64.070). - 1.3.7.4.5.
+Shall avoid personal attacks, abusive language or other disruptive behavior. - 1.3.7.4.6.
+Applicants, applicant representatives, or appellants desiring to speak shall: - Submit speaker slips to the City Clerk. - Shall be permitted to speak first during the public comment portion of the public hearing for not more than ten (10) minutes. - Address the Council from the podium or via teleconference after giving their name and address, and/or the name and address of the applicant/appellant they are representing.
+If the applicant/appellant's representative is a paid municipal advocate, they shall comply with Section 1.3.7.4.4 above.

+1.3.7.5.
+After the comment period or public hearing is closed, no member of the public shall be permitted to address the Council or the staff from the audience, except at the discretion of the Presiding Officer.